Would You Like to Submit an Article to Hearing Life?

 You will receive an acknowledgement upon receipt of your manuscript.
 With that acknowledgment or soon thereafter we will determine if your article is suitable for publication.

-- An explanation will be given if your article is rejected or otherwise needs major modifications.
-This review and revision process should not be considered criticism of your work.
-The goal of this procedure is to generate an article that is factual, understandable, and a credit to Hearing Life magazine and to the author.
+- You might be asked to make revisions to your article.
+The review and revision process should not be considered criticism of your work.
+The goal of this procedure is to generate an article that is factual, understandable, and a credit to Hearing Life and to the author.
 A poorly prepared article will reflect poorly on both the magazine and you.

-If you have further questions or would like to discuss a story idea, contact us at email@example.com.
+If you have further questions,would like to discuss a story idea, or submit an article, send all letters or articles to firstname.lastname@example.org.